Azure/azure-sdk-for-js/sdk/storage/README.md

   // SharedKeyCredential is only avaiable in Node.js runtime, not in browsers const sharedKeyCredential = new SharedKeyCredential(account, accountKey);

-  // Use RawTokenCredential with OAuth token.
-You can find more
-  // TokenCredential implementations in the @azure/identity library
-  // to use client secrets, certificates, or managed identities for
-  // authentication.
-  const tokenCredential = new RawTokenCredential("token");
-  tokenCredential.token = "renewedToken"; // Renew the token by updating token field of token credential

   // Use AnonymousCredential when url already includes a SAS signature const anonymousCredential = new AnonymousCredential();